 Baccalaureate degree students who have earned a minimum of 60 hours of degree credit in residence at the University of Louisville in the School of Nursing will be eligible for consideration to graduate with Honors.
+Honors status is based on the School of Nursing Program Grade Point Average.
 Commencement programs will list eligible students as "Candidates for Honors" based on a program grade point average of 3.5 or higher earned by the semester preceding the graduation semester.
 Final determination of a student's eligibility to graduate with Honors will be based on the student's standing upon confirmation of the degree.
 The program GPA is calculated based on grades earned in specific lower division courses and all upper division nursing courses.
 Criteria for Honors is as follows:

-- Cum Laude: 3.50 program grade point average - Magna Cum Laude: 3.75 program grade point average - Summa Cum Laude: 3.90 program grade point average.
+• Cum Laude: 3.50 program grade point average

+• Magna Cum Laude: 3.75 program grade point average

+• Summa Cum Laude: 3.90 program grade point average.